nmunro/malaga/README.md

     # cd /opt/quicklisp/local-projects
     # git clone https://github.com/nmunro/malaga-drift-trader

+### Creating the database

+Prior to building the binaries it is important to setup the database

+    # mysql -uroot -p
+    > CREATE DATABASE malaga;
+    > exit;

 ### Building the binaries

 While the main web application will be run as an interpreted lisp project, a number of tools (migration, syncing scryfall, syncing player data) can be compiled as a stand alone application for speed reason.
 They will be built and then moved to another location (/opt/malaga/bin) as build artifacts should be kept outside the scripts folder.